PPB is a heuristic that can be used to optimize lot-sizing.

 Storage Cost = (1000 * 20 * 0.1 * 7 (in days)) / 365 = 38.36

-The right date to order is 8th , for 2000 pieces of lot size as the total storage cost gets larger than the lot size independent cost that is $100.
+The date to order is 8th, for 2000 pieces of lot size as the total storage cost gets more extensive than the lot size-independent price of $100.

 Though this example illustrates the basic calculations, the part period balancing algorithms are used in the ERP system to determine the exact lot-size holding period.

 Part Period Balancing chooses a lot size that equals the demand for storage cost to the lot size.
 Using this method, we can ensure the holding cost is equal to and lesser than the ordering cost.